A career as an interpreter is one of the most sought-after careers involving Japanese.

 One can translate slowly and refer to other sources and materials.
 Plus, you do not need to be perfect in the target language as the work isn’t instant.
 Hence, this makes it easier than interpretation.

 Interpretation between two or several individuals can be stressful and fast-paced.
-Yet, both the fields of translation and interpretation often overlap and need similar knacks.
+Yet, the fields of translation and interpretation often overlap and require similar skills.

 There has been a constant change of ways and scope of interpretation.
 The need also varies depending on the organization.

 Today, there are different interpretations of works.
-Here outlies of the 9 widespread forms of Japanese interpreting.
+Here are the 9 widespread forms of Japanese interpreting.

 (i) Simultaneous interpreting

-Simultaneous interpreting is for big events, meetings, and conferences with many attendees.
-Here, it translates the orator’s words in real time while listening and comprehending the sentences.
+Simultaneous interpreting is used for significant events, meetings, and conferences with many attendees.
+Here, the interpreter translates the orator’s words in real-time while listening and comprehending the sentences.

 This is still not live, as there are a few seconds of delays.
 This is because the interpreters can only interpret once they understand the entire meaning of the text.